-This website and its contents are maintained by GAIN.
+This website and its contents are maintained by the Global Alliance for Improved Nutrition (GAIN).
 At GAIN, we’re committed to protecting the privacy and security of our website visitors.

 This notice explains when and why we collect personal information, how we use it, when we may share this data and how we keep it secure.

 Your information is sometimes called “personal data”.
 We may also sometimes collectively refer to handling, collecting, protecting and storing your personal data as “processing” such personal data.
 References to “you” and “your” are references to a user of our website.

 GAIN is a non-profit foundation, duly constituted under the laws of Switzerland, with a registered office is: Rue Varembé 7, CH-1202 Geneva, Switzerland.
 GAIN is a data controller for the purpose of data protection legislation and we operate this website.